gristlabs/grist-help/help/install/aws-marketplace.md

 ![aws-connect](../images/aws-connect.png)

-## Custom domain and SSL setup for HTTPS access
+### Custom domain and SSL setup for HTTPS access

 Custom domains are required for secure access to Grist.
 If you already have an SSL certificate, you can use your own (as described in the [`grist-omnibus` readme](https://github.com/gristlabs/grist-omnibus/)).
 If not, Grist can generate a certificate from Let’s Encrypt.
 For that, a valid domain and email must be configured:

 1. Point the domain to the IP address of EC2 instance.
-If you don't use the [Elastic IP service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html), EC2 can have different public IP4 address each time you start the instance.
+If you don't use the [Elastic IP service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html), EC2 can have a different public IP4 address each time you start the instance.
 2. Log in to the EC2 instance.
 3. Set the URL parameter in the `grist/gristParameters` file.
 You need administrator privileges to perform this action, so you can open an editor by running `sudo nano grist/gristParameters`.
 4. Run the `restartGrist` script with `sudo ~/grist/restartGrist`.
 This will restart the Grist docker container.

 Once the above steps are completed, you should be able to access Grist on your custom domain.

-## Authentication setup
+### Authentication setup

 We support Google or Microsoft as OpenID providers.
 For configuring other authentication providers, please refer to the [dex documentation](https://dexidp.io/docs/getting-started/).